doctrine/dbal/en/reference/types.rst

 and PHP data-types to implement database independent applications.
-Doctrine 2 has a type translation system baked in that supports the conversion from and to PHP values from any database platform, aswell as platform independent SQL generation for any Doctrine Type.
+Doctrine 2 has a type translation system baked in that supports the conversion from and to PHP values from any database platform, as well as platform independent SQL generation for any Doctrine Type.

 Using the ORM you generally don't need to know about the Type